-By Stephen Nichols, adapted from Welcome to the Story: Reading, Living, and Loving God’s Word ($4.99 this month only).
+By Stephen Nichols, adapted from Welcome to the Story: Reading, Living, and Loving God’s Word.

 How Dietrich Bonhoeffer came to write Life Together